 Microsoft recently released the new Cascadia Code font.
 You can find the direct download link to Cascadia Code font and installation instructions below.

-Follow the below steps to download the Cascadia Code font and install it on Windows 10 and add Cascadia Code font to Windows Terminal.
+Follow the steps below to download the Cascadia Code font, install it on Windows 10 and add Cascadia Code font to Windows Terminal.

 Download and Install Cascadia Code Font

 Like said, Cascadia Code is fully open source.
-Which means that you can download it directly from Github.
+This means that you can download it directly from Github.

-1. First, go to the official Github releases page and click on the "Cascadia.ttf" link.
-This action will instantly download the Cascadia Code font.
+1. First, go to the official Github releases page and click on the “CascadiaCode.zip” link.
+You will generally find the link under the Assets section.
+This action will instantly download the Cascadia Code fonts zip file.
+This file contains all the Cascadia Code font variations.

 That is it.
-The font will be installed for all users in your system.
+The font is installed for all users in your system.

-In case you are wondering, if you just select the "Install" option, it will be installed for your user account only.
-The problem with this option is that you might not be able to use the font in some applications if you don't install it for all users.
+If you are wondering, if you select the “Install” option, it is installed for your user account only.
+The problem with this option is that you might not use the font in some applications if you don’t install it for all users.
 Especially the ones that require admin privileges.

 Set Cascadia Code as Default in Windows Terminal